 The Horizon Clock: A Single de Sitter Frequency Behind the MOND Scale, Cosmic Decoherence, and the Chaos Bound

-The MOND acceleration scale a₀ ≈ cH₀/2π and the cosmic gravitational decoherence rate Γ_cos ≈ g(1)H/4π are usually treated as unrelated numerical coincidences with the Hubble rate—one a fact about galactic dynamics, the other about the quantum-to-classical transition at the largest scales.
+The MOND acceleration scale a₀ ≈ cH₀/2π and the cosmic gravitational decoherence rate Γ_cos ≈ g(1)H/4π are usually treated as unrelated numerical coincidences with the Hubble rate.
 We show they are the same quantity.
-Both are the Gibbons-Hawking temperature of the cosmological horizon, written as a frequency: the horizon clock ω_L ≡ k_B T_dS/ℏ = H/2π, which is also the rate of Tomita-Takesaki modular flow of the de Sitter vacuum.
+Both are the Gibbons-Hawking temperature of the cosmological horizon written as a frequency—the horizon clock ω_L ≡ k_B T_dS/ℏ = H/2π, which is also the rate of Tomita-Takesaki modular flow of the de Sitter vacuum.
+The MOND scale is this frequency carried by c (an acceleration), a₀ = c ω_L; the cosmic decoherence rate is the same frequency carried by a pure number.

 @article{Sperzel2026HorizonClock,